rsamec/rsamec.github.com/_posts/core-samples/2014-09-21-declarative-vs-imperative-validation.md

 I am not a big fan of declarative validation.
 It works really nice for simple example, but for real-world examples problems start to encounter.
 There are a lot of small, tiny details to address that are not possible to express in declarative way.
-There is always many exception against typical scenario that declarative syntax is designed to.
+There is always many exception against typical scenario.
+This exceptional business rule scenario is typically not covered by declarative syntax that is restrictive by its nature.
+It is difficult to describe a lot of possibilities that can be found in business in real world.
-The reuse of declarative validation rule is limited.
-When i am using declarative representation i feel i have not so power in my hands.
+The reuse of declarative validation rule is also limited.

-<div class="alert alert-info" role="alert">What do you prefer declarative or imperative approach to validation rules definition.</div>
+<div class="alert alert-info" role="alert">Using declarative approach I feel not to have so power in my hands.
+What do you prefer declarative or imperative approach to validation rules definition?</div>